formapro/FpOpenIdBundle/Resources/doc/basic_setup.md

 https://www.google.com/accounts/o8/id
 ```

-You may be asked to login to your Google account, and you will be asked to grant access to your Google account.
+You may be asked to login to your Google account.

 Congratulations!
 You have been authenticated by Google.
 Now, you can try access `/secured_area`.